Understanding W-4 Withholding Tax Exemptions, Allowances, and Deductions

 Some people are exempt from withholding.
 If you didn’t owe federal tax last year and expect to owe none this year, you might be exempt from withholding.
-For 2021, a single person who isn’t a dependent can have as much as $12,550 in gross income before any tax is due.
+For 2022, a single person who isn’t a dependent can have as much as $12,950 in gross income before any tax is due.
 In 2023, the amount is $13,850.

 - Traditional IRA withdrawals